develop-me/blog-resources/base/index.md

 But decimal isn't the only way to represent numbers and, importantly, it's not the way that computers represent numbers internally.

-But before we look at the alternatives, let's look at decimal in a bit more detail.
+But before we look at the alternatives, let's look at the decimal system in a bit more detail.

 ## Base 10: Decimal